gbarcelo/ee367-lab3/README.md

 - `make client` compiles and runs client367
 - `make clean` removes all files in /bin/ and .txt files in /client/

-You can manually run the compiled programs (if you wanted to input your own arguments)--they are located in the bin
+You can manually run the compiled programs (if you wanted to input your own arguments)--they are located in the bin.